Abagira/Bootcamp_Project_1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- : List the IP addresses of the machines you are monitoring_ DVWA-Web 1= 10.0.0.6
+DVWA-Web 2= 10.0.0.7
+DVWA-Web 3= 10.0.0.8
 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- : Specify which Beats you successfully installed_
+     Metricbeat and filebeat
 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- : In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+    Metricbeat collects statistics that is Images/Metricbeat while Filebeat collects the changes done that is Images/Filebeat

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: